ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 ### Code architecture

-It is recommended that the code that customizes editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this chapter follow this convention.
+It is recommended that the code that customizes the editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.

-Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`} but keep in mind that code snippets will work with other editors too.
+Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`}, but keep in mind that code snippets will work with other editors, too.

 Finally, none of the converters covered in this guide require to import any module from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
-In other words, such converters can easily be added to existing CKEditor 5 builds.
+In other words, such converters can easily be added to existing {@link builds/guides/overview CKEditor 5 builds}.

 ### CKEditor 5 inspector

-{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help with working with the model and view structures.
-It allows browsing their structure and checking selection positions like in typical browser dev tools.
-Make sure to enable CKEditor 5 inspector when playing with CKEditor 5.
+{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
+It allows browsing their structure and checking selection positions like in typical browser developer tools.
+Make sure to enable the inspector when playing with CKEditor 5.

 ## Loading content with a custom attribute

-In this example links (`<a href="...">...</a>`) loaded in editor content will preserve their `target` attribute, which is not supported by the {@link features/link Link} feature.
+In this example links (`<a href="...">...</a>`) loaded into the editor content will preserve their `target` attribute, which is not supported by the {@link features/link Link} feature.
 The DOM `target` attribute will be stored in the editor model as a `linkTarget` attribute.

 Unlike the {@link framework/guides/deep-dive/conversion-extending-output#adding-an-html-attribute-to-certain-inline-elements downcast–only solution}, this approach does not change the content loaded into the editor.
 Links without the `target` attribute will not get one and links with the attribute will preserve its value.